Shepherd Program

 Shepherd in the News

-Students and graduates of the Shepherd Poverty Program are involved all over campus and all over the world.
+Students and graduates of the Shepherd Program are involved all over campus and all over the world.

 Stories